Gikoskos/chessgame-cli/README.md

 To compile and run on Linux:

     make && make run

-To compile with the random-move computer player on Linux:
+To play against the computer (chooses only random moves for now) run:

-    make AItests && ./tests/AItests
+    ./build/chessgame-cli -c

 I will be releasing precompiled binaries made on Ubuntu 14.04 i386 and Windows 7 32bit, when bugs are fixed or something in the UI changes.

 ## TODO

-* add versioning
+* implement versioning (DONE)

 * add functionality for the engine to detect checkmate and end the game (WIP)